smaht-dac/pipelines-docs/DOCS/REFERENCE_FILES/Software_Specific/2_RSEM_Reference.md

 # RSEM Reference

-The RSEM Reference is generated from the standard Genome Reference Consortium Human Build 38 (GRCh38) released by the Broad Institute, as described in https://github.com/broadinstitute/gtex-pipeline.
+The RSEM Reference is generated from the standard Genome Reference Consortium Human Build 38 (GRCh38) released by the Broad Institute, as described in [GTEx](https://github.com/broadinstitute/gtex-pipeline) analysis pipeline.

 The RSEM Reference uses GENCODE Release 45.
 For more detailed information please refer to the GENCODE documentation under “Genome Annotations” section.